 - Know The Game: The most successful on-demand workers know how to play the game.
 If they’re using platforms and tools for work, they’ve put time into their profiles and upping their social media.
 If they’re relying on personal relationships for jobs or pitching themselves to companies, they’re able to communicate their value and strengths.
 Remember that you are now You, Inc. — and that means having a solid presence, brand, and marketing effort to generate customers.

 There are other things to be aware of and take into consideration — the challenges of finding or growing your work, the unique interpersonal relationships that can come as a freelancer, and much more.
 For a lot of moms, isolation isn’t new but you will have long periods of time at your desk or at home as an on-demand worker.
-This can be an adjustment, especially if you’re leaving a full-time career at an office or other work environment.
+This can be an adjustment, especially if you’re leaving a full-time career at an office or other work environments.

 You can order a copy of Olga’s new gig economy book on Amazon here.